 Self-publishers have to sweat every step of their book’s production, and there’s a tendency for first-time authors to skip the step of professional formatting.
 Don't skip it!

-Learn how to format it yourself using one of these book formatting softwares, or pay a professional to do it.
+Learn how to format it yourself using one of these book formatting software options, or pay a professional to do it.

 If you need help determining which option would be best for you, you can take the quiz below to find out!